cvaldez83/Python-flask_video_streaming/README.md

 This forked version of Miguel Grinberg's flask-video-streaming repo has been modified to allow the use of two servos to pan and tilt the picamera.
+Servos are controlled from client's web browser.
+In addition, one can transmit audio from client browser's microphone to raspberry pi with help of flask_socketio.

 Software Requirements: